jeff-cardwell/adug_from_scratch_build/README.md

     [support for cmd-line installer support of Drupal.org beta repos, instead of packagist](https://github.com/drupal-composer/drupal-project/issues/175)

-### There are a few items that we need to add manually using a text editor
+### We need to add the following item manually using a text editor before we declare our dependencies

 4. [Prefer Stable](https://getcomposer.org/doc/04-schema.md#prefer-stable) Setting